 User stories in action: Developing a virtual classroom plugin for Moodle

 In 2017, Navitas Learning & Teaching Services worked together with the Careers & Industry (C&I) division during the transition to their new virtual classroom tool, Zoom.
 Based on qualitative interviews, 10 different roles were identified and 107 user stories gathered.

 In this case, user stories helped us to understand what students, teachers, managers and administrators needed and allowed the implementation of a Zoom Moodle plugin that meets Navitas’ needs.
 The latest version of this Navitas Zoom Moodle plugin will be part of Navitas Core Moodle 2018 and available to Navitas businesses globally.

 Have you used user stories to resolve a learning and teaching challenge?
 Get in touch and share your story!
-For more information or to discuss this work in more detail, contact Andrea.Scheuringer@navitas.com.
+To continue the conversation, contact Andrea Scheuringer, or share your thoughts and ideas via Yammer, Twitter or LinkedIn.